-So you’re getting into live streaming (whether for video games, sports live Q+As, or anything else) and you’re worried about audio quality in your vocal mic.
-A big question the people in the streaming world have is whether a they need a pop filter on their vocal mic or not.
+So you’re getting into live streaming (whether for video games, sports live Q+As, or anything else), and you’re worried about audio quality in your vocal mic.
+A big question the people in the streaming world have is whether they need a pop filter on their vocal mic or not.

 How A Pop Filter Works